ubports/docs.ubports.com/appdev/guides/user-metrics.rst

     Metric Id [dot] Variable Name [equals] New variable information

     ``metric.circleMetric = "New Metric Message"``

-(note this takes some information stored in the settings of the app)

 We then tell the lock screen to update the metric in ZERO milliseconds i.e. immediately

     Metric ID [dot] update (Number of milliseconds)

     ``metric.update(0)``

 We have now updated the metric for today.
 When the time rolls over to tomorrow, the metric will be reset to whatever is in ``emptyFormat``.

 For most apps, this defaults to 0 counts for messages, calls, etc.

 How do user metrics work?
 -------------------------